Table of contents

 Who inspects nurseries in Northern Ireland?

-The Early Years Team in the childcare provider’s local Health and Social Care (HSC)Trust, inspects nurseries.
+The Early Years Team in the childcare provider’s local Health and Social Care (HSC)Trust will inspect a nursery.

 The early years teams in Northern Ireland are: